A Rainbow Wedding Celebrating Queer Love and Vegan Food

 “I also wrote vows for my stepdaughter, as I am not just marrying Tiffany, but also committing myself to her daughter as well,” Lizzy explained.
 “I wanted Kenzley to have a moment to also consent to this marriage and feel connected to it.”

-Bride saying vows to her stepdaughter in woodland forest wedding with rainbow wedding dress outfits.
+Bride reading vows to her stepdaughter in woodland rainbow ceremony.

 Special Wedding Traditions and Colorful Wedding Ideas